Call Now for a FREE Consultation Call Now (407) 712-7300

 Special Situations

-Employers with fewer than four employees are excused from Florida workers’ compensation law.
+Employers with fewer than 4 employees are excused from Florida workers’ compensation law.
 A majority of agricultural employers must provide coverage for their agricultural employees, though some small employers may be excluded.
 Employers can opt to provide workers’ compensation coverage for domestic servants, such as nannies and housekeepers.

 Physician Choice